 Is there a better alternative?

-No. The Form 2 is, without a doubt, one of the best 3D printers we’ve ever had the pleasure of using.
+The short answer is “No.” The Form 2 is, without a doubt, one of the best 3D printers we’ve ever had the pleasure of using.
 It excels in nearly every category, and features a litany of user-friendly features that you simply can’t get with other SLA printers.
 Formlabs has raised the bar with this machine, and competitors should take note.
 This is how SLA printing should be done.

 How long will it last?